rubocop/rails-style-guide/README.md

 * [active_admin](https://github.com/gregbell/active_admin) - With ActiveAdmin
   the creation of admin interface for your Rails app is child's play.
 You get a nice dashboard, CRUD UI and lots more.
 Very flexible and customizable.
+* [bullet](https://github.com/flyerhzm/bullet) - The Bullet gem is designed to
+  help you increase your application’s performance by reducing the number of queries it makes.
+It will watch your queries while you develop your application and notify you when you should add eager loading (N+1 queries), when you’re using eager loading that isn’t necessary and when you should use counter cache.
+* [cancan](https://github.com/ryanb/cancan) - CanCan is an authorization
+  library for Ruby on Rails which restricts what resources a given user is allowed to access.
+All permissions are defined in a single location (the Ability class) and not duplicated across controllers, views, and database queries.
 * [capybara](https://github.com/jnicklas/capybara) - Capybara aims to simplify
   the process of integration testing Rack applications, such as Rails, Sinatra or Merb.
 Capybara simulates how a real user would interact with a web